-If you wish to pay by debit card and the amount is less than £1,000, you can do so by completing the following boxes.
+If you wish to pay by credit or debit card and the amount is less than £1,000, you can do so by completing the following boxes.

-If the amount due is more than £1,000 or you are paying by credit card (please note that we accept payments by credit card for amounts over £2,000*), please telephone our Accounts team on either 01604 876697 or 01536 410014 who will be happy to take your card payment over the phone.
+If the amount due is more than £1,000 or you are paying by credit or debit card please telephone our Accounts team on either 01604 876697 or 01536 410014 who will be happy to take your card payment over the phone.